Valtellina: Andà a ciamà l'erba (Let's go call the grass)

-On the first of March, throughout Valtellina and Valchiavenna, people used to go to ciamà l'erba ("call the grass").
-The children walked in the meadows making noise with cowbells to call the grass and awaken it from its winter slumber.
+On the first day of March each year, throughout Valtellina and Valchiavenna, people used to go to ciamà l'erba ("call the grass").
+The children walked in the meadows making a noise with cowbells to call the grass and awaken it from its winter slumber.
 This custom also served to propitiate a bountiful harvest.

 The Carneval vegg (Old Carnival)

 In the village of Grosio, the Carnival is celebrated, unlike the rest of Valtellina, on the first Sunday of Lent, according to the Ambrosian calendar in force before the Gregorian Reform.
 For this reason, it is called Carneval vegg ("Old Carnival").

 In the past, it was customary for people to gather all together to dance, sing, eat and drink.
-Being an agricultural ritual that represents the death of winter and the beginning of summer, Carnival officially began on January 17 with the parade of the blessed cattle adorned with coloured ribbons.
+Being an agricultural ritual that represents the death of winter and the beginning of summer, Carnival officially began on 17 January with the parade of the blessed cattle adorned with coloured ribbons.
 It included numerous bonfires, with which the paths were cleared to facilitate the passage of farmers, their agricultural vehicles and their livestock.
 A straw puppet with horns on his head representing the Carnival was also burnt.

 Nowadays, the districts of the towns challenge each other to the sound of allegorical floats, and the parade is attended by traditional masks, eight characters representing traditions, past events, and moments of everyday life: the Old Carnival, a bearded and joyful man dressed as a mountaineer, and Lean Lent, a thin woman dressed in a humble way, with a dark handkerchief on her head and an empty basket on her arm, represent the transition from the glories of Carnival to Lenten fasts.
 They are accompanied by the Paralytic, the Bear Handler, a funny shepherd who dances and rolls on the ground named Toni, an old man with a butt covered with Nutella, a hunchbacked mountaineer whose hump is filled with chestnut urchins, and Bernarda, a man disguised as a baby put in a pannier supported by a fake old woman, and accompanied by another man dressed as a farmer).

 During the Carnival period, manzòli or manzòla, white flour and buckwheat pancakes mixed with slices of cheese and cut into the shape of a calf were eaten to propitiate the abundance of livestock parts.